hungcq/knowledge-repo/IT/aws/solution-architect-associate/messaging.md

   - Features:
     - Ordering by message group IDs
     - Deduplication using deduplication ID/content-based deduplication
+- Delay queues: allow postponing the delivery of new messages to a queue for several seconds
 ## SNS
 - Use case: pub-sub communication
 - Subscribers: SQS, Lambda, Email, SMS, HTTP, Kinesis data firehose